Jimmy-Z/grub-iso-boot/README.md

 And in step 2, different distributions tends to use different parameter schemes, this is where this script kicks in: it tries to determine the image vendor and feeds appropriate parameters accordingly.

-This is not my idea, [super grub2 disk](http://www.supergrubdisk.org/super-grub2-disk/) does this too, but this script support more distributions.

 ### Comparing with other methods: